hpirila/ESP32-Ruuvitag-Collector/README.md

 # ESP32-Ruuvitag-Collector
 This software can be used to collect measurement data from Ruuvitag Bluetooth Low Energy devices https://ruuvi.com/

+This branch is for Olimex ESP32-Gateway board.
+It supports also wired ethernet connection.

 Main functionalities are:
 - Influx database sending
 - MQTT publishing